Sponsor a Day!

 You can sponsor a day of sanctuary for just $100.
 You pick the day!
 Give in your own name or as a tribute to someone else.
 We'll be sure to mention your day on the blog.
 Just fill out the Sponsor a Day online donation form specifying your chosen day or let us know the day when you send your check.
 It's as easy as that!

-There are several levels with different benefits to choose from.
-See the Chimpanzee Pal page for more information about this program and the sponsorship levels and benefits or go straight to the Chimpanzee Pal donation form.
+Chimpanzee Pals can contribute $240 for a year of sponsorship, or a recurring $20 per month.
+Pals receive great benefits, too!
+See the Chimpanzee Pal page for more information about this program or go straight to the Chimpanzee Pal donation form.

 Your generosity helps provide the chimpanzees at the sanctuary with quality care from experienced and knowledgable caregivers and allows us to continue to advocate for all chimpanzees.
 As a thank you gift and as a way to help you learn more about the chimpanzees in our care, we provide photos of the chimpanzees along with a mailed acknowledgement.
 And we offer personalized benefits for large donations.
 If you have any questions about your donation or benefit gifts, please contact Diana.